-- Ms. Marni Davis (Georgia State University, Atlanta, GA)
+- Dr. Marni Davis (Georgia State University, Atlanta, GA)

 - Ms. Catherine Kahn (Archivist, Touro Infirmary, New Orleans, LA)

-- Peggy Pearlstein (Retired Head of Hebraic Section, Library of Congress, Washington, DC)
+- Dr. Peggy K. Pearlstein (Retired Head of Hebraic Section, Library of Congress, Washington, DC)

 Awards will be presented at the Society's annual fall conference, with recipients being notified in advance.
 Application materials will not be returned unless a self-addressed, stamped envelope is included.
 Recipients must acknowledge SJHS support by presenting an appropriate representation of their projects to the SJHS president, and they may be invited to showcase their projects at the following annual conference.